sw360cab/websockets-scaling/BLOG2.md

 docker stack deploy --compose-file stack/docker-compose.yml wsk
 ```

 Then check out the Traefik Dashboard exposed by default at <http://localhost:8080> and if no errors are shown, get your websocket client ready to connect.
-Don't forget to tune its configuration, now to reach the websocket service, the client will contact directly Traefik, which in turn is now exposing the service at path `/wsk`.
+Don't forget to tune its configuration: now to reach the websocket service, the client will contact directly Traefik, which in turn is now exposing the service at path `/wsk`.

 ```Javascript
 const io = require('socket.io-client');